How long before my order ships?

 We hand make-to-order many of our candles, so please allow 3-5 days of processing and fulfillment before shipping for most orders.
 In the event that we have just made fresh product that you added to your order, than the fulfillment time before shipment will be less.
 This is just a general guideline and your order may ship sooner.

 Is there a 'local pickup' option, if I am nearby and want to save on shipping charges?

 Yes, if you are nearby Liberty, MO choose Local Pickup and you can pickup from our family home property in Nebo Hills.
-Your other option of course is to order online.
+Your other option of course is to order online and have your order shipped.
 Take advantage of our promotions and we can ship directly to you at a very fair price!

 How can I keep my candles looking their best?

 Candles will discolor or fade when they are exposed to intense light for extended periods.
 We do not recommend displaying your candles for long periods in direct sunlight, fluorescent lighting or other strong illumination.
 Wax will soften in temperatures over 80 degrees Fahrenheit.
 Store your candles in a cool, dry place.

 What kind of Wax do you use?